prociow/sensorberg-dev.github.io/_posts/2016-06-06-iOS-Actionable-Notification-with-Payload.md

 - <code> SUBSCRIBE(SBEventPerformAction){ SBMCampaignAction *action = event.campaign; } </code>

-And check payload in SBMCampaigAnction
+And check for a payload in the SBMCampaignAction object

 - <code> if (action.payload) { ... } </code>

-Get "onEnter" content from payload
+Get the "onEnter" content from the payload

 - % highlight objective-c % NSDictionary *actionDict =  [action.payload @"onEnter"] % endhighlight %